microsoft/pxt-adafruit/docs/reference/js/lessons/guess-the-number/lesson-plan.md

 # guess the number lesson plan

-Learn how to create a random number with input from button A. #input #screen #math #docs
+Learn how to create a random number with input from button A.

 ### @video vimeo/134121077